The Bahamas is an archipelago with more than 700 islands (24 inhabited and more than 600 uninhabited).

 The flight time to nearby Staniel Cay is about 25 minutes one way.
 If arriving by plane, you'll also need to take a five-minute boat ride from Staniel Cay to Pig Beach.

-Once you know what Pig Beach in the Bahamas has to offer, you'll want to plan a day trip to this peculiar tourist destination.
+Once you know what Pig Beach in the Bahamas offers, you'll want to plan a day trip to this peculiar tourist destination.

 The Junkanoo Museum